Involvement in the community, both in Milngavie and elsewhere, is a

 and we have been able to help with this through a fund-raising event.

-Our latest venture is to support local families to grow a better maize crop, by helping
+Our latest ventures have been to support local families to grow a better maize crop, by

 We hope to forge links between young peoples groups and womens groups.
 If you